 Street voices

-"Addressing the elephant in the room Something you say when you want to talk about the big important thing that just cannot be ignored that everyone is thinking about Man I want to go hang out.
-I won't go out for drinks tonight Can you call up Daniel see if he's down and before you say anything?
-Let me just address the elephant in the room I know he just lost his wife.
-I I just want to make sure he's doing.
-Okay, show him a good time, you know"
+"Addressing the elephant in the room.
+Something you say when you want to talk about the big important thing that just cannot be ignored, that everyone is thinking about.
+Man, I wanna go hang out.
+I wanna go out for drinks tonight.
+Can you call up Daniel, see if he's down?
+And before you say anything, let me just address the elephant in the room.
+I know he just lost his wife.
+I just wanna make sure he's doing okay, show him a good time, you know."

 What it means